evanshortiss/notable-git-sync-setup/README.md

 ## Setup

-Note that the `setup.sh` script assumes that the repository you are using is empty.
-For example, you create a repository at [github.com/new](https://github.com/new) and leave it uninitialised.
+_NOTE: This script assumes you are using the `~/.notable` directory for storing notes.
+After running the script use the **Change Data Directory** option in Notable to set your data directory to `~/.notable`._

 Clone the repository, run the `setup.sh`, and follow the prompts: